Roman arch of Medinaceli

-The Roman arch of Medinaceli (Spanish: Arco Romano de Medinaceli) is a Roman triumphal arch located in Medinaceli, in Castile and León, Spain.
+The Roman arch of Medinaceli (Spanish: Arco Romano de Medinaceli) is an ancient Roman triumphal arch located in Medinaceli, in Castile and León, Spain.
 It is constructed in stone using a technique called opus quadratum.

 It was declared Bien de Interés Cultural in 1930.

 Characteristics

 Its preservation is decent, except for its decoration, which is plain and has significantly worn due to its geographical location.
 It was built on a hill overlooking the Jalón valley, situated nearly 1200 meters high in a cold area prone to rain, winds, and snowfall, which caused the wear of the ashlar masonry, moldings, and cornices.
 The northern and western sides, which face the town and mountain, are better preserved, while the southern and eastern sides, facing the valley, are notably worn.
 The base is in a worse state, with some replaced ashlars.

 The arch's orientation has always been from east to west and longitudinally from north to south.
 The arch's front, to the east, faces the valley and the Medinaceli Station, while the back of the arch, to the west, looks towards the town of Medinaceli.

 Its construction is of Opus Quadratum with varying sizes, laid in stretcher bond, and some in header bond.
 All decorative elements were carved on them.
 The overall size of the structure is 13.20 meters in length, 2.10 meters in width, and 8.10 meters in height.
 It was erected at the end of the 1st century.
 Besides its commemorative function, it served as an entrance gate to the city.
 The central archway was used for carriages and animals, and the side passages were for pedestrians.